Spain Flight Delay Compensation: Claim up to €600

 How Much Can You Claim?

-EU261 compensation is fixed by flight distance, not by ticket price.
+EU261 compensation is fixed by flight distance and final-arrival delay, not by ticket price.
 These amounts are normally per passenger.

 Flight distanceCompensation